davebland/school-on-the-farm/README.md

 ## Deployment
 Ultimately the site will be deployed to hosting under a suitable domain name for the business.

 For the purposes of this submission the site is served via GitHub Pages.
 The code repository is GitHub.
+Bootstrap (incld JS), FontAwesome & Google Fonts are externally linked.
 ## Credits
 ### Content
 Content was produced by me from discussions with my client & reference to her business plan.
 All content would be checked and approved by my client before the site is launched commercially.